 MUS A111 Electronics I (3 cr.)
-P: Two years high school algebra, MATH M025 Pre-Calculus Mathematics, or equivalent.
 Fundamental principles of electricity and magnetism, with review of necessary algebra.

 MUS A112 Electronics II (3 cr.)
-P: A111 Electronics I. AC theory and introduction to circuit elements and active devices.
+P: A111 Electronics I with a grade of C or higher.
+AC theory and introduction to circuit elements and active devices.